 Continue stirring as the popping continues until the time between pops is about 10 seconds.

 Remove the pot from the heat and sprinkle with sea salt and optional nutritional or brewers yeast to add additional B vitamins.

 Serve immediately and enjoy!

 Store leftovers once cool in an airtight container in the pantry.
 It will last there for several days to a week.

-You can definitely pop sorghum in the microwave instead of the stovetop, but I don’t recommend it as I’m not a fan of microwaves in general.
+You can definitely pop sorghum in the microwave instead of the stovetop, but I don’t recommend it as I’m not a fan of microwaves because of the unhealthy levels of radiation exposure.
 If you have no other option, however, here’s how to do it:

 - Place 1/4 cup of sorghum in a small paper bag (never plastic!)